Nipple Issues: When To Worry, When To Wait

-Sore nipples: When both nipples are sore, it’s almost certainly nothing to do with breast cancer.
-In fact, any time you’re experiencing an issue with both of your breasts at once—pain, soreness, lumps—it would be very unusual for breast cancer to be the cause.
+When both nipples are sore, it’s almost certainly nothing to do with breast cancer.
+In fact, any time you’re experiencing an issue with both of your breasts at once — pain, soreness, lumps — it would be unusual for breast cancer to be the cause.
 Breast cancer symptoms almost always appear in just one breast at a time.

-Itchy nipples: See sore nipples, above.
-Your nipples respond to very minor changes in their environment.
-Again, a change in shower gel or laundry soap may be the culprit here; as may cold winter weather (nipples can get chapped, just like your hands).
-If soap isn’t the issue, try applying some soothing cream, or anti-itch ointment; that may help.
+Nipples can respond to very minor changes in their environment.
+Again, a change in shower gel or laundry soap may be the culprit here, as may cold winter weather (nipples can get chapped, just like your hands).
+If soap isn’t the issue, try applying some soothing cream, or anti-itch ointment.

 You might simply be experiencing a more severe irritation due to any of the above causes for itchy or sore nipples.
 You might have an infection of the milk ducts beneath the nipple that’s spread to the nipple itself.

-But you might also have Paget’s Disease of the Breast, a rare (about 5% of all cases) breast cancer that’s usually a sign of an underlying invasive ductal carcinoma (IDC); rarely does Paget’s Disease happen by itself.
+But you might also have Paget’s disease of the breast, a rare breast cancer (between 1 and 5 percent of all cases) that’s usually a sign of an underlying invasive ductal carcinoma (IDC); rarely does Paget’s Disease happen by itself.

-So, how do you know if you should consider Paget’s?
-It’s almost always confined to one breast; and about half the time you’ll feel a lump underneath your nipple.
-If your nipple doesn’t respond to treatment for skin issues or infections (antibiotics, creams), you might consider asking about Paget’s.
-Unfortunately, it’s hard to diagnose; the average amount of time to reach a diagnosis is 6 to 8 months after the first appearance of symptoms.
+So, how do you know if you should worry about Paget’s?
+It’s almost always confined to one breast; and about half the time, you’ll feel a lump underneath your nipple.
+If your nipple doesn’t respond to treatment for skin issues or infections (like antibiotics and creams), you might consider asking your doctor about Paget’s.
+Unfortunately, it’s hard to diagnose; it often takes a physician several months to reach a diagnosis of Paget’s.

-Bottom line: Give whatever’s bothering your nipple a few weeks to resolve itself.
-But if it doesn’t, treat it like any other breast change: call the doctor.
-It’s important to rule out cancer; and the doctor just may be able to offer you a solution to that irritating itchiness and pain.
+The bottom line?
+Give whatever’s bothering your nipple a few weeks to resolve itself.
+But if it doesn’t, treat it like any other breast change: Call the doctor.
+It’s important to rule out cancer, and the doctor just may be able to offer you a solution to that irritating itchiness and pain.